nodejs/mentorship/README.md

 ## 🚀 Get Involved

-To get involved sign up for the [Node Slackers](https://www.nodeslackers.com) workspace and join the #mentorship channel.
+To get involved sign up for the [OpenJS Foundation Slack](https://slack-invite.openjsf.org/) workspace and join the #nodejs-mentorship channel.
 All announcements and opportunities will be posted there first.

 ### General Mentorship Details